ekilmer/product-checker/README.md

 Simply `git clone` or download ZIP of this repository and navigate to the root of "product-checker-master".

+- First, you need to edit webhooks to add your Webhook URLs and give them friendly names `data/webhooks.json`.
+- Then, you need to edit product URLs to add products to track and assign them a webhook destination via friendly name `data/products.json`.

 Execute `python app.py`

+# **UNTESTED PAST THIS POINT**

 When you launch the script you will be given a menu: